openmymai/openmymai/README.md

 # 🚀 About me

-- 🎓 I’m Sirisak Chantanate, **Software Engineer and Cloud Solution Architect** (Specializing in **Microservice, Full Stack Development**) pursuing my Bachelor in Computer Engineering.
+- 🎓 I’m Sirisak Chantanate, **Software Engineer/ML Engineer** (Specializing in **Full Stack Development, Machine Learning**) pursuing my Bachelor in Computer Engineering.
 - 🌱 I am really enthusiastic about learning technology.
 In 2018, I learnt **ReactJS, NextJS**.
 In 2020, I learnt **Rust**.
 In 2021 till now, I learn **Data Science and Machine Learning**.
 - ⬆️ Build, deploy, and scale the applicaitons using **Microservices built with Node, React, Docker and Kubernetes.**